icaros-usc/pyribs/README.md

 application:

 - An **Archive** saves the best representatives generated within measure space.
-- **Emitters** control how new candidate solutions are generated and affect if the algorithm prioritizes quality or diversity.
+- **Emitters** control how new candidate solutions are generated and affect whether the algorithm prioritizes quality or diversity.
 - A **Scheduler** joins the **Archive** and **Emitters** together and acts as a scheduling algorithm for emitters.
 The **Scheduler** provides an interface for requesting new candidate solutions and telling the algorithm how candidates